FDA Patents: Everything You Need to Know

 A. The Approved Drug Products with Therapeutic Equivalence Evaluations is referred to as The Orange Book.
 It is a requirement of the Drug Price and Competition ACT that the FDA provides this information.

 If you need help with FDA patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.